Bikeman868/Urchin/readme.md

 > the Urchin server.
 The Urchin server provides centralized rules-based configuration management system.

 > Note that IoC.Modules supports the most popular IoC containers and is very easy to integrate with any other
 > IoC.
-This example uses Ninject, switching this to any other IoC is a trivial change.
+This example uses Ninject but switching to any other IoC is a trivial change.
 See the readme for `Ioc.Modules`
 > for details on how to do this.

 * Anywhere in your application where you need configuration data, add a dependency on the Urchin `IConfigurationStore`